To become MilkSure accredited, you must undertake training with a MilkSure Registered Vet

 From 1st November 2020, it is no longer necessary to register your farm individually for MilkSure, like it was previously.
 You can undertake training with a MilkSure Registered Vet, who will then help you take an online test.
 You must also complete your farm’s risk assessment, and this should be with your own usual vet.
 A booklet is used for the training and to record the farm’s risk assessment and management plan.

 There is a map showing all MilkSure Registered Vets here.

 The training, risk assessment and test takes around 3 hours in all, usually completed over two sessions.

 - MilkSure accreditation is on a per farm basis.
 The training can be done for multiple workers.

-- A farm becomes accredited once the online test has been passed and the MilkSure Champion vet has certified that the training has been delivered, and a farm risk assessment completed and a management plan agreed.
+- A farm becomes accredited once the online test has been passed and the MilkSure Registered Vet has certified that the training has been delivered, and a farm risk assessment completed and a management plan agreed.

-- Whilst the training must be delivered by a MilkSure Champion vet, presently, the farm risk assessment and management plan can be completed by another vet within the same practice, under the guidance of the MilkSure Champion.
+- Whilst the training must be delivered by a MilkSure Registered Vet, presently (until January 2022), the farm risk assessment and management plan can be completed by another vet within the same practice, under the guidance of the MilkSure Registered Vet.

 - Accreditation is valid for one year from the date of award.